A. V. Coton

 A. V. Coton (16 February 1906 – 7 July 1969), born Edward Haddakin, was an English ballet critic and writer.

 Born in York, he initially worked as a merchant seaman and a policeman before forging a career as a ballet critic in 1935.
 In 1938, he helped with the formation of Antony Tudor's London Ballet company and later helped with its revival.
-In 1954, he became the ballet critic for the Daily Telegraph, where he mentored Kathrine Sorley Walker.

-He married Lillian Turner in 1938.
+The same year he married Lillian Turner.

 During the Second World War, he worked as a light rescue worker in Westminster.

+In 1954, he became the ballet critic for The Daily Telegraph, where he mentored Kathrine Sorley Walker.

 He died of cancer in 1969.